 Sperm are still made as before in the testicles (testes).
 The sperm cannot get past the blocked vas deferens and are absorbed by the body.

-Do not consider having the operation unless you and your partner are sure you do not want children, or further children.
-Consider all sorts of situations, including a tragedy in the family or a break-up of your relationship.
-Only have a vasectomy if you are sure you would not want more children even in those situations.
+It is very important only to consider a vasectomy when you are certain that you (and any partner) do not want children or further children..
+It is important to consider all sorts of situations, including a tragedy in the family or a break-up of the relationship.
+A vasectomy should only be considered where there is certainty that you would not want more children even in those situations.